ChristophReich1996/TYC-Dataset/README.md

 device (microscopy) variability.
 We facilitate a unified comparison on our novel dataset by introducing a standardized evaluation strategy.
 TYC and evaluation code are publicly available under CC BY 4.0 license.*

-**If you use our dataset or find this research useful in your work, please cite both of our papers:**
+**If you use our dataset or find this research useful in your work, please cite both of our dataset papers:**

 ```bibtex
 @inproceedings{Reich2023b,